 Experienced And Zealous Criminal Defense Attorneys

-Since 1962, the attorneys at Perry & Perry PLLP have been defending the rights of Minnesotans in criminal and civil court.
+For decades, the attorneys at Perry & Perry PLLP have been defending the rights of Minnesotans in criminal and civil court.
 If you’ve been charged with a crime, you can entrust your rights and your freedom to a firm with a track record of client advocacy and success in the courtroom.

 Defending Clients Against A Wide Variety Of Charges

 We can defend you against a variety of charges and infractions, including those related to:

 - Traffic tickets and driving offenses

 - Impaired Or drunk driving (DWI)

 - White collar crimes (embezzlement, fraud, identity theft, etc.)

 Whether you have been charged at the state or federal level, we are ready to represent you.
 We waste no time in conducting our own investigation and analysis of the evidence against you and constructing the strongest possible defense strategy.
 We prepare your case for trial and will not recommend a plea deal unless we believe it is in your best interests (after a thorough and careful review of the facts).

 If you were wrongfully convicted or were the victim of an unfair legal process, the attorneys at Perry & Perry PLLP, are ready to help you appeal the verdict.
 We will investigate whether misconduct, inadequate representation or other factors played a role in your conviction and seek appropriate remedies accordingly.